ibrasec/ud_loganalysis/README.md

 $ psql -d news -f newsdata.sql
 ```

+## PostgreSQL views
+To simplify reading the code, there are 5 views which have been created, these views are
+view_1, view_2, view_3, view_4 and view_5

+These view are included in the python code and will be automatically created

 ## Installation

 clone the github repository and use python to run the code